Upcoming Hearings

 Hearing officer will read the case number and identify the defendant (property owner)

 Hearing officer will ask the other attendees to make themselves known.
-At this point, community members will have to speak up and state their name and address.
+At this point, community members will have to speak up and state their name and address if they want to speak and have their testimony added.

 The charges will be stated.